Audition Requirements by Degree

 Bassoon

-• One selection of choice from the etude or solo repertoire
+• Two contrasting selections from the étude or solo repertoire (individual movements allowed)

 • Two-octave G harmonic minor, slurred 8th notes, quarter note = 120